aw632/ShadowDefense/AndrewNet/instructions.md

 **Regime TEST_A** tests the model on adversarially perturbed (shadows added) images from the test set, with associated edge profiles added as a channel.

-**Regime TEST_B** tests the model on adversarially perturbed (shadows added) images from the test set, *without* associated edge profiles added as a channel; i.e., the images have only 3 channels.
-This matches the robustness experiments found in the Zhong paper.
+**Regime TEST_B** tests the model on benign images from the test set, with associated edge profiles added as a channel.

 ## Results